Tesla Service History by VIN

 Use the VIN or license plate to obtain the original window sticker with details about the car’s features, options, and configurations.

-Click “Get Maintenance Records” to access the free maintenance, recall details, and warranty information.
+Select “Get Maintenance Records” to access service history, recommendations, and warranty information.

 Get Service History Lookup for Other Makes